eertt/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories in the current directory.
+a script that lists all the files with a .gif extension in the current directory and all its sub-directories.